 - a toolkit for inclusive early childhood education and care

 - guidelines on how to recruit, train and motivate well-qualified ECEC staff

 - a final report summarising the conclusions of the inclusion toolkit and the guidelines

 What are the next steps?

-The Commission will continue funding projects which contribute to the quality of early childhood education and care, including through the training and professional development of staff in this sector.
+It will also continue funding projects which contribute to the quality of early childhood education and care, including through the training and professional development of staff in this sector.
 The Erasmus+ programme is instrumental to this effect.